Haivision/srt/docs/build-win.md

 ##### 2.1.1.3.
 Build from Sources

-Download and compile the sources from the [website](https://github.com/openssl/openssl).
+Download and compile the sources from the [OpenSSL website](https://github.com/openssl/openssl).
 The instructions for compiling on Windows can be found here: [link](https://wiki.openssl.org/index.php/Compilation_and_Installation#Windows).

 **Note!** `ActivePerl` and `nasm` are required to build OpenSSL.